Venice Vaporetto Fares

 shockingly (some might say "obscenely") high, so

-consider buying a 12-hour to 7-day
+consider buying a one- to seven-day

 Travel Card, a Venezia Unica city pass

 Better yet, skip the boat and walk, except on special

 occasions: Venice is extremely compact, and it's often faster to walk from one

 part of town to another than to take a water bus.
 See our "Walking